QCDR for MIPS FAQs

 Non-patient facing clinicians, groups of fewer than 15 participants, and those in rural and professional health shortage areas: report one high-weighted activity or two medium-weighted activities

 Must use Certified Electronic Health Record Technology (CEHRT) to quality to report.
-Clinicians not using CEHRT may apply to have their MIPS score reweighted so that ACI counts for 0%.
+Clinicians not using CEHRT may apply to have their MIPS score reweighted so that PI counts for 0%.

 Fulfill requirements for all base score measures to receive full credit (50 points)